- What we collect

 - assist the Library and the Festival with media and public communication about their project, performances and fellowship

 Fellows have first rights to use any recordings made in the course of the Fellowship for up to three years, after which these access rights to the recordings will revert to the National Library of Australia.
 Copyright in the work is retained by the Fellows.

 One fellowship is awarded annually by a National Folk Fellowship panel.
 The panel is chaired by a member of the National Library's Fellowships Advisory Committee and includes representatives of the National Folk Festival and National Library.

-Applicants will be advised of the outcome by September 2012 and should plan to take up the residency 3 to 6 months before the 2013 National Folk Festival.
+Applicants will be advised of the outcome by September of each year and should plan to take up the residency three to six months before the following year's National Folk Festival.

 Selection is based on the quality and significance of the project, the applicant’s artistic quality and capacity to undertake research in the collections, the relevance of the collections to the project and the practicality of the project (eg timelines, type of performance event).

-- A good colour photograph (at least 300 dpi if electronic, with the name of the photographer if known)
+- A colour photograph (minimum 300 dpi with the name of the photographer if known)

 - A small portfolio of images, audio or audio-visual recordings, or website links that represents evidence of your artistic practice